 While other dog breeds (such as the Beagle) will howl too, it sounds different.
 After all, howling is the main form of communication for these dogs.
 That’s just not the case with the Beagle.

-While their young vocal cords can’t produce a full-throated howl, they will still try to their best to respond to and mimic the howl of other more experienced dogs.
+While their young vocal cords can’t produce a full-throated howl, they will still try to their best to howl to and mimic the howl of other more experienced dogs.

 Although Huskies will naturally learn to howl, they learn much faster if an older Husky lives in the same household.
 Dogs are great at learning from each other.
 It really just takes one Husky to show them what they can do.